-The baths of the sultan and Valide Sultan and the Imperial Hall were floor-heated with a common heating system.
+The baths of the sultan and Valide Sultan and the Imperial Hall were floor-heated with the common heating system.

-Beautiful inscriptions that cite the name of Sultan Osman III decorate the corridor of hammam.
+Beautiful inscriptions, that cite the name of Sultan Osman III, decorate the corridor of the hammam.

 Also, the wooden doors of the bath are in the Ottoman Rococo style.

 THE IMPERIAL HALL